racheGW/TechBasics_Final-Project/README.md

 # Final Project in Tech Basics 1
-# Library Quest- A book recommendation adventure game
+# Pastel Pong - A colourful minigame!

 Play for hours, against the machine in a pastel coloured void.
 It is a 2D interactive adventure game that will be built with python and pygame.